fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 ### Preprocessing

-Normally, you will use the only one method that makes all work: `do_all()`.
+Normally, you will use only one method that makes all the work: `do_all()`.
-However, that method have a lot of parameters to control its behavior:
+However, this method has a lot of parameters to control its behavior:
 ```python
 tp.do_all(doc_id=None, chars_allowed=None, unescape_html=True, pre_tag=None,
           tag_emoji=True, tag_xml=True, tag_email=True, tag_uri=True,